 This Strange Jesus: Intriguing Facts behind His Outlandish Acts

-Wallace is a frequent speaker at universities, seminaries, churches, colleges, and apologetics conferences, including St Andrews University, London School of Theology, University of Texas, University of Michigan, University of Massachusetts (Amherst), Southeastern Baptist Seminary, University of North Texas, Southeastern European Theological Seminary (Tirana, Albania), Trinity Theological College (Perth, Australia), and Southern Methodist University, Northwest Oklahoma State University, and the Asian Christian Academy (Bangalore, India).
+Wallace is a frequent speaker at universities, seminaries, churches, colleges, and apologetics conferences, including St Andrews University, Oxford University, London School of Theology, University of Texas, University of Michigan, University of Massachusetts (Amherst), Southeastern Baptist Seminary, University of North Texas, Southeastern European Theological Seminary (Tirana, Albania), Trinity Theological College (Perth, Australia), and Southern Methodist University, Northwest Oklahoma State University, and the Asian Christian Academy (Bangalore, India).
 He has given the Staley lectureship (2001), the inaugural and a later Lamplighters lecture (2004, 2007), Annual Conference Lectureship for the Northwest London Diocese of Anglican Priests, London (2009), and has been a frequent speaker at various apologetics conferences.
 At New Orleans Baptist Seminary in 2008, at the fourth annual Greer-Heard Point-Counterpoint Forum, he debated Bart D. Ehrman on the reliability of the New Testament manuscripts as witnesses to the original text (the debate later came out as a book by Fortress Press).
 Bart and Dan debated again at Southern Methodist University on Oct 1, 2011 before the largest crowd ever assembled (1425 people) to witness a debate on textual criticism.
 A third debate, on Feb 1, 2012, was held at North Carolina Chapel Hill, where Ehrman is a professor.

 To see/hear latest interviews (CNN one-minute video, airing in May 2010 at American Airlines hubs at all major North American airports, and three-minute audio interview on all American and Delta flights in May and June 2010), and information about the Center for the Study of New Testament Manuscripts (CSNTM), please visit http://www.csntm.org and http://www.friendsofcsntm.com.
 Recently, CSNTM has also joined iTunes U. The video clips they have uploaded have been extremely well received, with over 60,000 downloads in the first few days.
 The videos are intended for a lay audience.

 Dan is a fourth-generation Californian, who grew up in Newport Beach.
 He has been transplanted against his will to Texas.
 He always welcomes an opportunity to come home.
-Dan and his wife, Pati, have been married 37 years.
+Dan and his wife, Pati, have been married 40 years.
 They met at Biola University and within minutes stole a car together!
 They have four adult sons—Noah, Ben, Andrew, and Zack, three daughters-in-law, and two gorgeous granddaughters.
-They also have two dogs and one cat.
-They like the dogs.
+They also have two dogs.